jsnidar/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: I put a bye bug in the controller and got an error message about an unitialized variable Toys, I knew it should have been Toy.
+I changed it and it worked.

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: I got a response that with a json parse error, so I knew I had to make sure it was returning json.
+Once I fixed that it worked.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: Thre wasn't a route set up for it, I got 404 not found.
+So I included the destroy route and it worked.